trichl/TickTagOpenSource/README.md

    * The tag is activated and will start sampling GPS data after 30 seconds (default configuration, can be changed)

 # After the Activation (Data Sampling)

-# Charging the Battery
-* WARNING: never connect the TickTag to the user interface board when the 3-pin jumper is set to "ldo", otherwise the LiPo will be damaged permanently
-* The battery can be recharged directly on the breakout board: !!!PHOTO!!!
-* Check if the yellow jumper connects "3" and "2" ("lipo") like shown in the photo above
-* Gently click the tag on the breakout board (with battery attached to it), mind the correct orientation of the tag
-* Connect the USB connector to a computer or power source (red LED on breakout board turns on)
-* Turn the charge slide button (red rectangle in photo above) to the left
-* A green LED on the breakout board turns on and indicates that the battery is being charged
-* In case the tag was previously activated, it first needs to be deactivated:
-   * Wait some minutes until battery is charged a bit
-   * Press the white button for 5 seconds to restart the tag
-   * Green LED on the tag will blink 5 times to indicate download mode and system restart
-* Wait until the green LED turns off (battery charged)
-   * This can take hours (default charge current: 15 mA)
-   * For example: an empty 30 mAh lipo battery needs 2 hours to be fully charged
-   * For example an empty 120 mAh lipo battery needs 8 hours to be fully charged
-   * The tag can be activated again (see chapter "Activation")

-# Configuration

-# Configuration Parameters

 # Data Download and Memory Reset